 330 Gray’s Inn Road

 Welcome to the consultation website for the redevelopment of 330 Gray’s Inn Road.
-Here you can find information on Groveworld’s proposals for the redevelopment of the site of the Royal National Throat, Nose and Ear Hospital, which is now vacant following the relocation of services to a purpose-built facility on Huntley Street.
+Here you can find information on Groveworld’s proposals to regenerate the site of the former Royal National Throat, Nose and Ear Hospital.

 Access the updated consultation materials here.